luyunghsiang/yhluweb/_sources/prospective.rst.txt

   self-contradictory.
 Research is a process to find solutions (more specifically, better solutions).

 - "I must build everything myself."
-The problem is that it is not possible to do research if a researcher wants to build everything from nothing.
+It is not possible to do research if a researcher wants to build everything from nothing.

 - "I have to read every paper before I start."
-This is not possiel.
+This is not possible.
 Instead, a beginning researcher should identify and read important papers.
 After reading these papers, the researcher should follow a few papers closely.
-Reproduce the results in these papers will be a better way than reading many more papers.
+Reproducing the results in these papers will be a better way than reading many more papers.

 - "If it does not work perfectly, it is not worth doing."
 Research